 Sunshine State Power (No. 2) BV (the Company) was incorporated on February 24, 1994.
 The Company's principal operating activity is the ownership of 17.5% of the Gladstone Power Station Joint Venture.
-The Gladstone Power Station Joint Venture owns and operates the Gladstone Power Station located in Queensland, Australia, which it acquired on March 30, 1994.
+The Gladstone Power Station located in Queensland, Australia, which it acquired on March 30, 1994.
 The Gladstone Power Station Joint Venture is an unincorporated joint venture and therefore not a separate legal entity.
-Accordingly, the Gladstone Power Station Joint Venture owners act as tenants in common owning their proportionate shares of the unincorporated joint venture's assets, liabilities and results of operations.
+Accordingly, the Gladstone Power Station Joint Venture shares of the unincorporated joint venture's assets, liabilities and results of operations.
 The accounts have been prepared for the years ended December 31, 1996 and 1995 and period ended December 31, 1994.